Preparing For Your Surgery Holiday

 - Sleeping pills

-It is important to take your medications as directed, if you are unsure or require more, please ask your surgeon at your follow up consultation or ask one of the GG managers.
+It is important to take your medications as directed, if you are unsure or require more, please ask your surgeon at your follow-up consultation or ask one of our Destination Managers.
 The surgeon will also suggest the following for optimal recovery:

 - Rest and relaxation is a definite MUST in the days after surgery – ensure that you don’t do anything too strenuous, including shopping in the first few days – there will be lots of time for this!

-- Phoning home and meeting others – in the days after surgery you may feel down with the pain and medication, so it is important in these days to keep your spirits up by meeting other people – the great thing about travelling with GG is that there will be other ladies and men who are going through the same as you!
-It is great to share a laugh and stories of your adventure, many people have become great friends on their holiday.
-Don’t hesitate to tell our managers your feelings, they are experienced and can help you should you require.
+- Phoning home and meeting others – in the days after surgery, you may feel down with the pain and medication, so it is important these days to keep your spirits up by meeting other people – the great thing about traveling with GG is that there will be other ladies and men who are going through the same as you!
+It is great to share a laugh and stories of your adventure; many people have become great friends on their holiday.
+Don’t hesitate to tell our managers your feelings; they are experienced and can help you should you require.

-- Scar fading creme -there are a number of scar healing cremes on the market, you can ask your local chemist or GP about these before you leave.
-One of the best on the market is Cica-Care – which is a gel combined with patches.
-The surgeon can also prescribe you a creme and you can purchase this from the hospital or pharmacy.
-You may also try products from the company Cellex-C. Also, it is best to purchase your Arnica Gel/Creme prior to departing.
+- Scar fading creme -there are a number of scar healing creme on the market; you can ask your local chemist or GP about these before you leave.
+One of the best on the market is Cica-Care – a gel combined with patches.
+The surgeon can also prescribe you a creme, and you can purchase this from the hospital or pharmacy.
+You may also try products from the company Cellex-C. Also, it is best to purchase your Arnica Gel/Creme before departing.